soutaro/nullarihyon/README.md

 * It does not support per-file build setting in Xcode
 * It does not support arm architectures (just skip checking)

-# Nullability Check

-This tool checks nullability on:

-* Local variable assignment with initial value
-* Local variable assignment
-* Objective-C method call
-* Returning value

-If *expected* type has `_Nonnull` attribute, and *actual* type does not have, the tool reports warnings.

 ## Known Issue

-* It does not check params and return types for block types (block type itself is checked)
 * `[self alloc]` does not return `instancetype` but `id` (analysis by Clang compiler)